 Music Therapy for Dementia Patients

-A grand opening of the Hospital Sensory Garden is planned in Spring 2019 when the garden looks its best.
-There will be several drop-in tea and cake sessions through November so that the whole community can visit the gardens to see the facilities and their potential now the project is completed.
+A grand opening of the Hospital Sensory Garden took place in Spring 2019 with several drop-in tea and cake sessions planned so that the whole community can visit the gardens to see the facilities and their potential now the project is completed.

 Benefits of Outdoor Musical Instruments on the Community

 If you would like further information on the benefits of Music and Outdoor Musical Instruments for the community including those living with Alzheimer's or Dementia, head on over to our White Papers